JavierOchoa/snake-game/README.md

 # Snake game

-Classic Snake game made with python using tkinter
+Classic Snake game made with python using tkinter that keeps track of the score

 ![](SnK_image.png)